 If this is the perfect car for you, and you’re now deciding on a colour, remember that whatever you choose for will have a real impact on how regularly you’ll need to clean your car and how easy it’ll be to sell on.
 All model lines – including the high performance AMG versions – are available in 11 colours.

-If you’re looking for a great deal on a luxurious coupe or saloon, our Mercedes S-Class car configurator is here to help find you the best prices from dealers across the UK.
+If you’re looking for a great deal on a luxurious coupe or saloon, our Mercedes S-Class car configurator is here to help.
 If different colour options are leaving you a little confused, our paint types guide makes for essential reading.

 Anthracite Blue – £0

 This intense navy blue is very dark and offers a more colourful alternative to traditional black shades.
 Not only should it conceal dirt far better than lighter colours but it should be popular with prospective second hand buyers.

 Cavansite Blue – £0

 Although brighter than the Anthracite shade, this blue is another smart option that would make a good choice for corporate or fleet vehicles – if you can tempt yourself away from the black option.
 Not only will it last well between washes, but blue is consistently popular in the second-hand car market.

 This is a bright silver which certainly won’t frighten off any potential future buyers, indeed, silver is one of Britain’s most popular car colours.
 The paleness of this version may mean you are cleaning it very frequently, however.